samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 Players who have to wait a long time between their characters’ turns in combat are susceptible to distraction.
 Consider these tips to speed combat with a large group.

 ***Be Generous with Information.*** If you tell the players what the Armor Class of their opponents is, you reduce the steps of interaction needed to resolve an attack.
-Instead of telling you a number and asking if it hits, a player can simply tell you that an attack hits and how much damage it deals, perhaps adding some narration for good measure (see “[Narration in Combat](#NarrationinCombat)” later in this chapter).
+Instead of telling you a number and asking if it hits, a player can simply tell you that an attack hits and how much damage it deals, perhaps adding some narration for good measure (see "[Narration in Combat](#NarrationinCombat)" later in this chapter).
 In the same way, if you know each character’s AC, you don’t need to ask whether a monster’s attack hits.

 ***Help Players Keep Up.*** If a player isn’t sure what to do on their turn in combat, help the player decide by offering a quick recap of the state of the battle.
 How many foes are still standing, and how hurt do they look?
 What’s the most immediate threat to that character?

 ***Make Initiative Obvious.*** Display the Initiative order to your players so they each know when their character’s turn is coming up and can think ahead about what their character will do on their next turn.
-Using Initiative scores (see “[Running Combat](#RunningCombat)” in this chapter)—and perhaps seating the players in Initiative order—can be helpful with a large group.
+Using Initiative scores (see "[Running Combat](#RunningCombat)" in this chapter)—and perhaps seating the players in Initiative order—can be helpful with a large group.

 ***Roll Handfuls of Dice.*** Encourage players to roll the dice for their attack rolls and their damage at the same time.
 You can do the same.